 Human rights, child labour, environmental impacts and health and safety practices are just some of the ethical issues that organisations must consider when building their supply chains, especially when they extend beyond their own borders and into emerging markets.
 If they execute bad judgment in just one aspect, their reputation and financial future could be promptly shattered.

-“If you look at the major risk surveys conducted around the world, you will find ‘threat to reputation and brand’ is usually the number two or three risk,” says Greg Daniel, Partner, Social Media Intelligence Group, KPMG.
+“If you look at the major risk surveys conducted around the world, you will find ‘threat to reputation and brand’ is usually the number two or three risk,” says Greg Daniel, Co-Lead, Social Media Advisory, KPMG.

 Robin Tarr, Director, Forensic, KPMG, says in addition to financial loss, rapid decline in consumer confidence can often be “coup de gras” for a non-ethical supply chain.